MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Import-PSSession.md

 The **Get-Date** function runs the imported **Get-Date** cmdlet in the PSSession in $S.

 The third command runs a **Get-Date** command.
-Because functions take precedence over cmdlets, Windows PowerShell runs the imported **Get-Date** function, which returns a Julian date.
+Because functions take precedence over cmdlets, PowerShell runs the imported **Get-Date** function, which returns a Julian date.

 The fourth and fifth commands show how to use a qualified name to run a command that is hidden by an imported command.

-The fourth command gets the name of the Windows PowerShell snap-in that added the original **Get-Date** cmdlet to the current session.
+The fourth command gets the name of the PowerShell snap-in that added the original **Get-Date** cmdlet to the current session.

 The fifth command uses the snap-in-qualified name of the **Get-Date** cmdlet to run a **Get-Date** command.